War’s longest battle exacts high price in ‘heart of Ukraine’

 “Bakhmut has already become a symbol of Ukrainian invincibility,” Voloschenko said.
 “Bakhmut is the heart of Ukraine, and the future peace of those cities that are no longer under occupation depends on the rhythm with which it beats.”

-Donetsk was one of four provinces Russia illegally annexed in the fall, but it only controls about half of it.
-To take the remaining half, Russian forces have no choice but to go through Bakhmut, which offers the only approach to bigger Ukrainian-held cities since Ukrainian troops took back Izium in Kharkiv province in September, according to Bielieskov.

-For now, Bakhmut remains completely under the control of the Ukrainian army, albeit more as a fortress than a place where people would visit, work or love.
-This month, the Russians seized the town of Soledar, located less than 20 kilometers (some 12 miles) away, but their advance is very slow, according to military analysts.
+For now, Bakhmut remains completely under the control of the Ukrainian army, albeit more as a fortress than a place where people would visit, work or play.
+In January, the Russians seized the town of Soledar, located less than 20 kilometers (some 12 miles) away, but their advance is very slow, according to military analysts.

 “These are rates of advancement that do not allow us to talk about serious offensive actions.
 It’s a slow pushing out at a very high price,” Bielieskov said.